jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

 - `ster`: noun, a person who is associated with something (e.g. baluster, gangster)
   - Old English `-istre`, from Proto-Germanic \*-istrijon, feminine agent suffix used as the equivalent of masculine `-ere` (See `-er`)
+- `tron`: noun, ion, an atom or small group of atoms (e.g. electron, cyclotron)
 - `tude`: the same as `-ude` (e.g. attitude, aptitude, latitude)
 - `ty`: noun
 - `ude` noun, adjective (e.g. attitude, rectitude)